 When I first started working at ByWater Solutions the company was in its infancy, and as such couldn't afford a full time employee, but that didn't stop them from hiring me.
 ByWater Solutions provides support, hosting, training, and development for the Koha open source integrated library system....
 Read more

 Let me start by saying this is absolutely not a Docker bashing article.
 I actually love Docker, and I think it is an outstanding piece of software that will have great success.
 But I have to confess, I’m not sure that it deserves the virtualization moniker that so many in the industry are hanging...
 Read more

 Paying talented developers to write high quality code isn't cheap; why on Earth would you then turn around and give that code to your competitors?
 Turns out, there's probably a competitive advantage in doing so.

-This week, we published articles from eight young professionals in open source—they are interns, students, and fellows working on open source projects and for teams that are part of open source businesses.
-Next week, we'll publish articles from open source professionals who have been working in the...
+Last week, we published articles from eight young professionals in open source—they are interns, students, and fellows working on open source projects and for teams that are part of open source businesses.
+This week, we'll publish articles from open source professionals who have been working in the...
 Read more